upbound/provider-terraform/README.md

     # main.tf as opaque, inline HCL.
     source: Inline
     module: |
-      // Outputs are written to the connection secret. output "url" {
+      // All outputs are written to the connection secret.
+Non-sensitive outputs
+      // are stored as string values in the status.atProvider.outputs object. output "url" {
         value       = google_storage_bucket.example.self_link
       }